siddharthroy12/DSA-Notes/Readme.md

 #### Hash Collisions

-Hash Funcitions are great, they can generate a unique random string for a given input and two different inputs cannot produce same hash.
+Hash Functions are great, they can generate a unique random string for a given input and two different inputs cannot produce the same hash.

-But when we use hash table the range of output of hash function becomes limited.
+But when we use a hash table the range of the output of the hash function becomes limited.
-So sometimes two different output results in same address in the memory.
+So sometimes two different output results in the same address in the memory.

-To deal with that different implementation have different methods.
-One of which is Separate Chaning which uses linked list to solve this issue but it slows down the access time from O(1) to O(n) where n is the size of the linked list.
+To deal with that different implementations have different methods.
+One of which is Separate Chaining which uses a linked list to solve this issue but it slows down the access time from O(1) to O(n) where n is the size of the linked list.

 This is how it looks like: